 Why People Are Filing Knee Replacement Lawsuits

-Medical device implants are difficult to repair, replace or remove, unlike prescription medications or consumer products which people can often switch to a safer alternative or stop using altogether.
+Medical device implants are difficult to repair, replace or remove.
 Patients who suffer serious side effects may require additional surgeries or other treatments.

 Knee replacement lawsuits claim that medical device companies failed to warn patients about potential dangers.
 Plaintiffs seek legal damages to pay for treatment, costs of the device, lost income, and other expenses related to problems with the device.